Universal Vaping Machine

 Max flow rate 45 mL/s

-Max puff volume 100 mL
+Max puff volume 100 mL (standard); larger volumes available by request

 Vape power Variable, software-controlled; 5.0 A fuse-limited